-Under Connecticut law, an employer cannot require an employee or prospective employee to disclose arrest, criminal charge or conviction records that have been erased.
+Under Connecticut law, an employee cannot require an employee or prospective employee to disclose arrest, criminal charge or conviction records that have been erosed.
 An employment application that asks an applicant about his or her criminal history must contain the following notice:

-1. The applicant is not required to disclose the existence of any arrest, criminal records subject to erasure pursuant to Sections 46b-146, 54-760 or 54-142a are records pertaining to a find of delinquency or that a child was a member of a family with services needs, an adjudication as a youthful offender, a criminal charge for which the person has been found not guilty or a conviction for which the person received an absolute pardon; and 3.
-Any person whose criminal records have been erased pursuant to Sections 46b-146, 54-760 or 54-142a shall be deemed to have never been arrested within the meaning of the general statutes with respect to those proceedings so erased and may so sweer under ooth.
+1. The applicant is not required to disclose the existence of any arrest, criminal charge or conviction, the records of which have been ensed pursuant to Sections 46b-146, 54-760 or 54-142a; 2.
+The criminal records subject to ensure pursuant to Sections 46b-146, 54-760 or 54-142a; are records pertaining to a find of delinquency or that a child was a member of a family with services needs, an adjudication as a youthful offender, a criminal charge for which the person has been found not guilty or a conviction for which the person received an absolute paralan; and 3.
+Any person whose criminal records have been enased pursuant to Sections 46b-146, 54-760 or 54-142a shall be deemed to have never been arrested within the meaning of the general statutes with respect to those proceedings so erased and may so sweer under oath.